-I am writing to advise you of the U. S. Department of Education's (Department) 2021 determination under section 616 of the Individuals with Disabilities Education Act (IDEA).
+I am writing to advise you of the U. S. Department of Education's (Department) 2022 determination under Section 616 of the Individuals with Disabilities Education Act (IDEA).
 The Department has determined that Idaho needs assistance in implementing the requirements of Part B of the IDEA.
-This determination is based on the totality of the State's data and information, including the Federal fiscal year (FFY) 2019 State Performance Plan/Annual Performance Report (SPP/APR), other State-reported data, and other publicly available information.
+This determination is based on the totality of the State's data and information, including the Federal fiscal year (FFY) 2020 State Performance Plan/Annual Performance Report (SPP/APR), other State-reported data, and other publicly available information.

-With the FFY 2019 SPP/APR submission, the Office of Special Education Programs (OSEP) requested that States and Entities report whether and how the data collection for any indicator was impacted by the COVID-19 pandemic.
+With the FFY 2020 SPP/APR submission, the Office of Special Education Programs (OSEP) requested that States and Entities report whether and how the data collection for any indicator was impacted by the COVID-19 pandemic.
 Specifically, OSEP requested that States and Entities include in the narrative for each impacted indicator: (1) the impact on data completeness, validity, and/or reliability for the indicator; (2) an explanation of how COVID-19 specifically impacted the State's or Entity's ability to collect and verify the data for the indicator; and (3) any steps the State or Entity took to mitigate the impact of COVID-19 on the data collection and verification.
-OSEP appreciates States' and Entities' level of transparency regarding the impact of COVID-19 on the data reported in the FFY 2019 SPP/APR.
-When making determination decisions for 2021, OSEP considered all information submitted that related to the impact of the COVID-19 pandemic.
-For 2021 determinations, no State or Entity received a determination of "Needs Intervention" due solely to data impacted by COVID-19.
+OSEP appreciates States' and Entities' level of transparency regarding the impact of COVID-19 on the data reported in the FFY 2020 SPP/APR.
+When making determination decisions for 2022, OSEP considered all information submitted that related to the impact of the COVID-19 pandemic.
+For 2022 determinations, as with 2021 determinations, no State or Entity received a determination of "Needs Intervention" due solely to data impacted by COVID-19.

-Your State's 2021 determination is based on the data reflected in the State's "2021 Part B Results-Driven Accountability Matrix" (RDA Matrix).
+Your State's 2022 determination is based on the data reflected in the State's "2022 Part B Results-Driven Accountability Matrix" (RDA Matrix).
 The RDA Matrix is individualized for each State and consists of:

-- (1) a Compliance Matrix that includes scoring on Compliance Indicators and other compliance factors; - (2) a Results Matrix that includes scoring on Results Elements; - (3) a Compliance Score and a Results Score; - (4) an RDA Percentage based on both the Compliance Score and the Results Score; and
+- (1) a Compliance Matrix that includes scoring on Compliance Indicators and other compliance factors; - (2) a Results Matrix that includes scoring on Results Elements; - (3) a Compliance Score and a Results Score; - (4) an RDA Percentage based on both the Compliance Score and the Results Score; and - (5) the State's Determination.